obrianthe1st/django-celery-redis-template/README.md

 3. production.py
    The production.py file will contain the production settings for the project for your production environment.

+### core_apps/

+This directory contains all the apps for our projects.
+If you check the base settings file you will see that the settings for the apps layout is a bit different.

 ## Nginx as reverse proxy

 I use nginx as a reverse proxy for our application.
 Instead of sending the request directly to the python backend, it will instead go to the proxy address,`localhost:8080`, nginx will do its magic and send the request to the default django server `localhost:8000`.